Receiving Callbacks

 - Open the Post-Events tab

-- Configure the callback endpoint
+- Configure the callback endpoint and lifecycle events

 Endpoint Configuration